 For important updates on UC Santa Barbara campus safety precautions and associated information from county, state, and federal public health officials, please visit UCSB's COVID-19 information page and the CDC's COVID-19 website.

-The information below represents our current Fall 2020 plans and is subject to change.
-(Updated September 7, 2020)
+The information below represents our current Winter 2021 plans and is subject to change.
+(Updated December 7, 2020)

 UNDERGRADUATE STUDENTS IN UNIVERSITY RESIDENCE HALLS & APARTMENTS